But if you think you know everything there is to know about the most famous Marilyn in history, think again.

 But what’s less commonly known is that the name “Marilyn” skyrocketed in popularity by the time Marilyn’s career was at is height in the 1950s (at #56) compared to the 1920s when she was born (at #82).

 Was this directly connected to the fame of Marilyn Monroe?
-A closer look shows the name’s growing popularity was connected to Broadway star Marilyn Miller.
+A closer look shows the name’s growing popularity was actually connected to the fame of Broadway star Marilyn Miller.

-So while Marilyn was definitely a trend setter, when it came to her name choice, she was following a trend of her times.
+So while Marilyn was definitely a trend setter, when it came to her choice of first name, she was following a trend of her times.

 4. She was the first California Artichoke Queen